queer-frogs/froggy-and-frankie-take-a-nice-walk/README.md

 ## Project status

-The project is no longer in developement.
+The project is no longer in development.
 However, anyone can contribute to it !
 Please feel free to contact us if you want to know how to get started.

 ## Installation